Strehn/Assignment_2_C_Text_Based_Adventure/README.md

 # Assignment_2_C_Text_Based_Adventure
 Homework 2 : Text-Based Adventure Game in C++
+> Your game will run entirely in the terminal and allow a player to explore a small world, make decisions, and either win or lose.

 # Overview
 In this assignment, you will build a simple text-based adventure game using C++.